 To find a pediatrician or pediatric specialist, please call 412-692-7337 or search our directory.

 A resource for our network of referring physicians.

 For more information about research, please call our main office at 412-692-6438.

 Download our mobile app today - it's free!

 At UPMC Children's Hospital of Pittsburgh, we believe parents and guardians can contribute to the success of this test and invite you to participate.
 Please read the following information to learn about the test and how you can help.

 A modified barium (BARE-ee-um) swallow, or cookie swallow, is an X-ray test that takes pictures of your child’s mouth and throat while he or she swallows various foods and liquids.

 As a parent, you may have concerns about radiation exposure.
-Children’s Hospital takes every precaution to make sure your child is safe.
+UPMC Children’s takes every precaution to make sure your child is safe.

 We welcome your help and support during this test.
-One parent or guardian is invited to join your child in the X-ray room.
-Other adults and children must wait in the waiting room.
+Parents or guardians are invited to join your child in the X-ray room.
+Other children can wait in the waiting room, or the Lemieux Sibling Center if siblings are ages 3 to 12 who are toilet trained.
 We also welcome your child’s community feeding therapists (such as a speech pathologist or an occupational therapist) to come to the appointment to share information and to hear the results of the test.

 The speech/language specialist will show you where to stand in the examination room and will guide you during the test.
 Please follow the instructions of the medical staff performing the modified barium swallow test.